A two-week summer program

 in 7th or 8th grade in central Ohio.

-The Digital Animation: A Technology Mentoring Program for Young Women will accept applications for the summer of 2024.
+Digital Animation: A Technology Mentoring Program for Young Women will no longer be offered as of 2024.

 PROGRAM DESCRIPTION